saiphanindra1010/saiphanindra1010/README.md

 ## Side Projects
+- [pg_vitals](https://github.com/saiphanindra1010/pg_vitals) - A modern terminal UI for **live PostgreSQL performance analysis**.
+Built for operators, DBAs, and backend engineers who want to know *what their database is doing right now* without leaving the terminal.
 - [Techdigest](http://techdigest.saiphanindra.com/) - a minimal feed aggregator to keep up with hundreds of tech blogs in one place.
-- [YTChatGuard](https://github.com/saiphanindra1010/YTChatGuard) - Real-time AI moderation for YouTube Live chat, filtering spam and toxic messages
+- [SafeStream](https://github.com/saiphanindra1010/SafeStream) - Real-time AI moderation for YouTube Live chat, filtering spam and toxic messages